mikedfunk/google-spreadsheets-test/README.md

 This uses the
 [php-google-spreadsheet-client](https://github.com/asimlqt/php-google-spreadsheet-client)
-library.
+library along with the [official google php api client](https://github.com/google/google-api-php-client).
 The example code is in `index.php`.

 ## Setup